Causes of Excessive Sleepiness

 - Order other medical tests or refer you to another type of doctor

-Depending on what comes out of your examination, your doctor will likely recommend one of the following treatments for EDS:
+Depending on what comes out of your examination, your doctor will likely recommend one of the following treatments for excessive daytime sleepiness:

 - Improved sleep hygiene, such as a consistent bedtime and nighttime routine